+From RM Vaughan’s interview with Paul Vermeersch about Self Defence for the Brave and Happy.
 RM Vaughan: The book moves effortlessly between prophetic pronouncements and intimate, personal observations.
 Is it a goal of the book to conflate the two in order to make the reader more keenly aware that we live in prophetic times?
 Paul […]

 From Hariton Pushwagner’s Soft City.

+From Alfred Whitehead’s Science and the Modern World.
 “Modern science has imposed on humanity the necessity for wandering.
 Its progressive thought and its progressive technology make the transition through time, from generation to generation, a true migration into uncharted seas of adventure.
 The very benefit of wandering is that it is dangerous and needs skill […]

 From Casey Weldon via fubiz.

+From Douglas Coupland’s Escaping the superfuture.
 Lately I’ve been experiencing a new temporal sensation that’s odd to articulate, but I do think is shared by most people.
 It’s this: until recently, the future was always something out there up ahead of us, something to anticipate or dread, but it was always away from the present.
 But […]